Musiio-AI/tagging-sample/README.md

 **For large file**

 `Axios` have a default request body size of **2000 bytes**.
-To change that, simply add in the configuration as one of the `Axios` request function arguments like this:
+To change that, simply modify `maxBodyLength` in the configuration as one of the `Axios` request function arguments like this:

 ```js
 var config = {